Welcome to E2P Simulator! This guide will help you understand what it does, why it is needed, and how to use it.

 Many research areas such as biomedical, behavioral, education, and sports sciences, are increasingly studying individual differences in order to build predictive models to personalize treatments, learning, and training.
 Identifying reliable biomarkers and other predictors is central to these efforts.
 Yet, several entrenched research practices continue to undermine the search for predictors:

-E2P Simulator is designed to address these fundamental challenges by placing effect sizes, measurement reliability, and outcome base rates at the center of study planning and interpretation.
-It helps researchers understand how these factors jointly shape predictive utility, and guides them in making more informed decisions about their studies.
+E2P Simulator is designed to address these fundamental challenges by placing measurement reliability and outcome base rates at the center of study planning and interpretation.
+It helps researchers understand how these factors jointly shape predictive utility, and guides them in making more informed research decisions.

 How to use E2P Simulator